-18 For the purposes of the Health Center Program, the term "board member" refers only to voting members of the board.
+16 For the purposes of the Health Center Program, the term "board member" refers only to voting members of the board.

-19 For the purposes of board composition, a patient is an individual who has received at least one service in the past 24 months that generated a health center visit, where both the service and the site where the service was received are within the HRSA-approved scope of project.
+17 For the purposes of board composition, a patient is an individual who has received at least one service in the past 24 months that generated a health center visit, where both the service and the site where the service was received are within the HRSA-approved scope of project.

-20 In the case of public agencies with co-applicant boards, this includes employees or immediate family members of either the co-applicant organization or of the public agency component in which the health center project is located (for example, employees within the same department, division, or agency).
+18 In the case of public agencies with co-applicant boards, this includes employees or immediate family members of either the co-applicant organization or of the public agency component in which the health center project is located (for example, employees within the same department, division, or agency).

-the board maintains authority and oversight of the project, as outlined in Attachments 2: Bylaws, 6: Co-Applicant Agreement, and 8: Articles of Incorporation, and recorded in board minutes and other relevant documents.
-Specifically:

-- a) Describe how the board ensures that no individual, entity, or committee (including, but not limited to, an executive committee authorized by the board) may reserve or have approval/veto power over the board with regard to the required authorities and functions. - b) Describe how collaboration or agreements with the other entities do not restrict or infringe upon the board's required authorities and functions. - c) Describe the process (vs. the content of the policies themselves) for adopting, evaluating (at least once every 3 years), and updating (if necessary) the following policies: - Sliding Fee Discount Program. - Quality Improvement/Assurance Program. - Billing and Collections. - Financial Management. - Personnel. - d) New public agency applicants with a co-applicant board: Document in Attachment 6: Co-Applicant Agreement delegation of the required authorities and functions to the co-applicant board and delineation of the respective roles and responsibilities of the public agency and the co-applicant in carrying out the project. - e) Applicants requesting PHPC funding: Document how the service delivery plan was developed in consultation with residents of the targeted public housing and describe how residents of public housing will be involved in administration of the proposed project. - 3) INDIAN TRIBES OR TRIBAL, INDIAN, OR URBAN INDIAN GROUPS ONLY: Describe your organization's governance structure, operation, and process for assuring adequate: - a) Input from the community/target population on health center priorities. - b) Fiscal and programmatic oversight of the proposed project.
+- o) Assuring the health center operates in compliance with applicable federal, State, and local laws and regulations. - p) If you are requesting funding to target any special populations, you must have one representative on the board from/for each of the special populations who can clearly communicate the special population's needs/concerns (e.g., migratory and seasonal agricultural workers advocate, former or current homeless individual, current resident of public housing). - 2) Describe how your governing board effectively operates within the organization's structure (consistent with Attachment 3: Project Organizational Chart) to ensure that the board maintains authority and oversight of the project, as outlined in Attachments 2: Bylaws, 6: Co-Applicant Agreement, and 8: Articles of Incorporation, and recorded in board minutes and other relevant documents.
+Specifically: - a) Describe how the board ensures that no individual, entity, or committee (including, but not limited to, an executive committee authorized by the board) may reserve or have approval/veto power over the board with regard to the required authorities and functions. - b) Describe how collaboration or agreements with the other entities do not restrict or infringe upon the board's required authorities and functions. - c) Describe the process (vs. the content of the policies themselves) for adopting, evaluating (at least once every 3 years), and updating (if necessary) the following policies: - Sliding Fee Discount Program. - Quality Improvement/Assurance Program. - Billing and Collections. - Financial Management. - Personnel. - d) New public agency applicants with a co-applicant board: Document in Attachment 6: Co-Applicant Agreement delegation of the required authorities and functions to the co-applicant board and delineation of the respective roles and responsibilities of the public agency and the co-applicant in carrying out the project. - e) Applicants requesting PHPC funding: Document how the service delivery plan was developed in consultation with residents of the targeted public housing and describe how residents of public housing will be involved in administration of the proposed project. - 3) INDIAN TRIBES OR TRIBAL, INDIAN, OR URBAN INDIAN GROUPS ONLY: Describe your organization's governance structure, operation, and process for assuring adequate: - a) Input from the community/target population on health center priorities. - b) Fiscal and programmatic oversight of the proposed project.

-SUPPORT REQUESTED21 - Corresponds to Section V.1 Review Criterion 7: SUPPORT REQUESTED
+SUPPORT REQUESTED19 - Corresponds to Section V.1 Review Criterion 7: SUPPORT REQUESTED